Skip to main content

 • “Almost everything you get here is either super grindy or watch an ad to unlock it, and sometimes when you grind your ass off to get the thing, you probably won't even get it because it's all RNG and gambling.”

 • “I can tell you with confidence that this game is pay to win at its finest.
 Weapon skins actually give you a damage bonus and an additional ability.
 Leveling up characters with real money increases your health and damage.
 Nekki says that you can level up characters for free by just playing and grinding, but that's just a straight lie.
-I have been playing the mobile version of this exact game for 5 years, and I swear to god almost all my characters are still level 8, and that's not the worst part!”
+I have been playing the mobile version of this exact game for 5 years and almost all my characters are still level 8, and that's not even the worst part!”

 • music